 - Bread, cereal, pasta and other grains.

-- Snacks like chips, cookies, nuts or crackers.
+- Certain snacks like chips, cookies, nuts or crackers.

 - Coffee, tea, soda, juice and other non-alcoholic beverages.